Deb-Karmakar/College-DSA/README.md

 - Postfix: `3 4 2 * 1 5 - 2 ^ / +`
 - Result: `3`

+#### `3.1_singly_linked_list.c`
+**Purpose**: Complete implementation of a singly linked list with menu-driven interface

+**Features**:
+- Dynamic memory allocation for nodes using malloc()
+- Comprehensive node insertion at any position
+- Node deletion from any position with memory management
+- Interactive menu-driven interface with 4 operations
+- Complete error handling for boundary conditions
+- Memory leak prevention with proper free() calls
+- Real-time linked list visualization

+**Key Functions**:
+- `insert()`: Inserts a node at any specified position
+- `deleteNode()`: Removes a node from any specified position
+- `display()`: Shows all elements in the list with pointer visualization
+- `main()`: Interactive menu interface with user input handling

+**Menu Options**:
+1. Insert - Add a new node at specified position
+2. Delete - Remove a node from specified position
+3. Display - Show the complete linked list
+4. Exit - Terminate program

+**Time Complexity**:
+- Insertion: O(n) in worst case (inserting at end), O(1) for front insertion
+- Deletion: O(n) in worst case (deleting from end), O(1) for front deletion
+- Display: O(n) where n is the number of nodes

+**Space Complexity**: O(n) where n is the number of nodes

+### 4. Advanced Linked List Structures

+#### `4.0_Circular_singly_linked_list.c`
+**Purpose**: Complete implementation of a circular singly linked list with comprehensive operations

+**Features**:
+- Circular singly linked list with global head pointer
+- Advanced insertion at any position with validation
+- Deletion from any position with proper memory management
+- Search functionality to locate elements by value
+- List reversal operation maintaining circular property
+- Interactive menu-driven interface with 6 operations
+- Comprehensive error handling and boundary condition management
+- Dynamic memory allocation and deallocation
+- Node counting functionality for validation

+**Key Functions**:
+- `createNode()`: Creates a new node with dynamic memory allocation
+- `countNodes()`: Counts total nodes in the circular list
+- `insert()`: Inserts a node at any specified position with validation
+- `deleteNode()`: Removes a node from any specified position
+- `display()`: Shows all elements in circular traversal order
+- `search()`: Searches for an element and returns its position
+- `reverse()`: Reverses the circular linked list while maintaining circular property

+**Menu Options**:
+1. Insert - Add a new node at specified position
+2. Delete - Remove a node from specified position
+3. Display - Show the complete circular linked list
+4. Search - Find an element and display its position
+5. Reverse - Reverse the entire circular linked list
+6. Exit - Terminate program

+**Key Operations**:
+- **Insertion at Front**: Updates head pointer and maintains circular connection with last node
+- **Insertion at End/Middle**: Traverses to appropriate position and maintains circular links
+- **Deletion of Single Node**: Handles special case when list has only one node
+- **Deletion from Front**: Updates head and maintains circular connection
+- **Search Operation**: Complete circular traversal to find elements
+- **Reverse Operation**: Advanced pointer manipulation while preserving circular structure

+**Time Complexity**:
+- Insertion: O(n) in worst case, O(1) for front insertion
+- Deletion: O(n) in worst case, O(1) for front deletion
+- Search: O(n) for complete circular traversal
+- Display: O(n) for circular traversal
+- Reverse: O(n) for complete list reversal
+- Count: O(n) for node counting

+**Space Complexity**: O(n) where n is the number of nodes

+**Advantages of Circular Implementation**:
+- No NULL pointers - last node points to first node
+- Efficient circular traversal - useful for round-robin scheduling
+- Better memory utilization for cyclic data structures
+- Simplified insertion at end (no need to find last node for some operations)
+- Natural fit for applications requiring circular data flow

 ## Compilation and Execution

 ### Prerequisites